imor/mini-lsm/mini-lsm-book/src/week2-03-tiered.md

 ### Task 1.2: Triggered by Size Ratio

 The next trigger is the size ratio trigger.
-The trigger maintains the size ratio between the tiers.
-From the first tier, we compute the size of `this tier / sum of all previous tiers`.
+This trigger maintains the size ratio between the tiers.
+From the first tier, we compute `this tier / sum of all previous tiers`.
 For the first encountered tier where this value `> (100 + size_ratio) * 1%`, we will compact all previous tiers excluding the current tier.
-We only do this compaction with there are more than `min_merge_width` tiers to be merged.
+We only do this compaction when there are more than `min_merge_width` tiers to be merged.

 For example, given the following LSM state, and assume `size_ratio` = 1, and `min_merge_width` = 2.
 We should compact when the ratio value > 101%: